mongodb/specifications/source/index-management.rst

     /**
      * Optionally specifies a filter for use in a partial index.
 Only documents that match the
      * filter expression are included in the index.
+New in MongoDB 3.2.
      */
     partialFilterExpression: Document;